 It is for chief constables (whose operational independence is a cornerstone of British policing), police and crime commissioners (with powers to set local priorities and budgets) and, in extreme cases, the Home Secretary (who has ultimate democratic responsibility for policing) to take action as a result of HMICFRS’s recommendations.
 The same applies to the fire & rescue service itself, and the fire & rescue authorities.

-Recent HMCIFRS Publications
+Recent HMICFRS Publications

 - State of Policing Report 2022 and the Loss of Public Trust